Niklas9/sandbox/README.md

 sandbox
 =======

-Just playin' with some various programming languages and ideas
+Just playin' with some various programming languages, systems and ideas

   * school work
   * testing
-  * stuff to help friends
+  * collaboration with friends